Testing numbers rise; confirmed cases remain above average

 MADISON, Wis.
 (WBAY) – Wisconsin will inevitably surpass 400,000 confirmed coronavirus cases on Friday.
 New cases identified in Thursday’s Wisconsin Department of Health Services report bring the total to 399,708 since that first patient in Madison shy of ten months ago, on February 5.

 The state received 11,972 test results by Thursday’s deadline -- the most in a week, before most community testing sites closed for Thanksgiving.
 Of these, 4,618 tests were positive, which is well above the 7-day average of 3,596 cases, but we can report that 7-day average continued a downward trend for a fourth day.
-The positivity rate was 38.57% of tests.
+The positivity rate was 38.57% of tests, which is also above the 7-day average.
 The other 7,354 tests were negative.
-Seventy of Wisconsin’s 72 counties reported new coronavirus cases.
-The remaining two -- Kewaunee and Lafayette -- had case numbers revised downward.

 Wisconsin reported 60 more deaths, bringing the COVID-19 death toll to 3,562.
 That’s above the 7-day average of 46 deaths.
 The death rate was 0.89% of all known cases for a second day.